The Complete Guide to Organizing Your Law Firm Processes & Procedures

 Your first step should be to develop a law firm handbook that houses all of your processes, procedures, and policies in one place.
 This handbook can then be shared with your team and used as a quick reference.

 There are many ways to do this.
 First, you can do the traditional route and create a printable paper manual.
-If you are trying to go paperless (more on that below), however, you’ll want another solution.
+If you are trying to go paperless (more on that below), you’ll want another solution.

 For example, you can create an internal wiki that’s only accessible by your team.
 This is a great way to store all of your firm information.
-Or, you can store all of your documentation inside a document management system (DMS).
-We’ll dive into the benefits of a DMS a bit later.

 Create Separate Documents for Each Process or Procedure

-Each process or procedure should be documented separately.
 This ensures they’re easy to find, reference and update.
 It’s also helpful because different employees will need easy access to different documents.
-They shouldn’t have to thumb through pages and pages of policies to find the one they’re looking for.

 Make Your Documents “Visually Digestible”

 When I make or revise documentation for our team at Uptime Legal, I make sure each document is visually digestible.
-This means ensuring your procedures aren’t written like a big, boring book.
-Instead:

 - Keep it simple.